-- Use query_scope to control the scope level of data presented (search only the first level or search an entire sub-tree) through LDAP. - Use page_size to control the maximum - results per page.
-A value of zero disables paging. - Use alias_dereferencing to control the LDAP dereferencing option for queries.
+- Use query\scope to control the scope level of data presented (search only the first level or search an entire sub-tree) through LDAP. - results per page.
+A value of zero disables paging. - Use page\size to control the maximum - Use alias\dereferencing to control the LDAP dereferencing option for queries.